Sanjaych4/50-mini-projects-python/README.md

 # **50DaysOfPyProjects**

-## List of Projects that we are going to use here
+## List of Mini Projects that we will be doing here

 ---